Not Fun at Parties

 Once you’ve done this, you have the probability of every possible response from Wordle to your guess, as well as how many words would fit each possible clue.
 If you multiple them together and add them up, you get the “expected words remaining” after your guess.
 Calculate that for every word in the list, take the lowest one, then guess that word.

-.
+You can use this method to calculate the best possible first guess for every game.
+The answer: “RAISE”1.
 After that, you need to use the feedback from previous words to change your guess (obviously).
 Fortunately, you can use exactly the same method.
 You just need to first filter the list for all the words that could potentially match the previous results.

 You could try do all these 562,575 calculations in your head, but fortunately, I have a computer and I can write a bit of hacky JavaScript.
 This code (which powers the solver), goes through all these steps for each letter, each word and each guess.